Content warning, highlight the hidden text between the lines:

 Alicia could no longer resist pushing back.
 "No!
 What?"

-Party Girl turned to Mr. Cattywampus and leaned in close to the bewildered feline in her assistant's arms.
-"Little bitty kitty-kins here doesn't travel well, so him hafta stay home!"
+Party Girl turned to Mr. Cattywampus and leaned in nose-to-nose with the bewildered feline in Janice's arms.
+"Widdle itty bitty kitty-kins here don't twavel well, so him hafta stay home!"

 Party Girl lowered her tone more so than her voice, "Janice sucks with Mr. Cattywampus.
 Look at her arms.
 Don't do it for me or Mr. Cattywampus.
 Do it for Janice."
 I cannot believe you.